 Maximum Working Load (M.W.L.) is the maximum static and/or dynamic load at which the product will still function without excessive friction, distortion, wear or permanent deformation of components.
 Above this load, bearing systems may fail, moving parts may seize and stainless steel or plastic components may begin to bend, stretch or otherwise deform.
 Maximum working loads should never exceed half of the breaking load and should never be exceeded in use.

 Breaking Load (B.L.) is the load at, or around which, a major failure can be expected to occur to some part of the product's structure when new.
 Plastic components may split, rivets may give way, shackles may break, and other metallic components may fracture.
-No product should be used at more than half of the breaking load, so as to provide a minimum safety factor of two (2).
+Stated values for Breaking Load refer to a test load situation representative of a product’s typical use and applications.
+Load situation and circumstances of actual use may vary, affecting the load at which a major failure may occur.
+No product should be used at more than half of the stated Breaking Load, so as to provide a minimum safety factor of two (2).

 An appropriate factor of safety should be applied to Breaking Load figures to suit each application before choosing or specifying a particular product.
 For many industrial and safety related applications, and for some yachting applications, a factor of safety greater than two (2) should be used or may be required by law or other regulations.
-It is the customer’s responsibility to ensure that an appropriate factor of safety is used, and it should allow for safety implications, service life, fatigue (as may be caused by wave action, wind stresses or repetitive cyclical loading), type of load, exposure to ultraviolet light, corrosion and stress corrosion (such as in high humidity or chlorine environments).
+It is the customer’s responsibility to ensure that an appropriate factor of safety is used, and it should allow for factors including but not limited to safety implications, service life, fatigue (as may be caused by wave action, wind stresses or repetitive cyclical loading), type of load (e.g. cyclic, shock, rotational speed), orientation of load, environment (e.g. exposure to ultraviolet light, corrosion and stress corrosion).
 Note that a ‘safe working load’ is not specified as this is dependent on the factor of safety, which must be determined by the user relative to each application.